 Education and Training:

-Bachelor of Arts or Science and/or: Orientation and Mobility Specialist, Certified Rehabilitation Counselor.
-One year of experience in service of people with disabilities is preferable.
+Preference will be given to candidates with a social work degree (MSW/BSW).
+Bachelor of Arts or Science is required and/or Orientation and Mobility Specialist and/or Certified Rehabilitation Counselor and one year of experience in service of people with disabilities is preferable.
 Experience in evaluating individuals with disabilities for assistive devices and independent living skills training is a plus.
-Preference will be given to candidates with a social work degree such as a BSW or MSW.

 Access Living permits six months of skill development to attain acceptable performance in the position.
 Employee must have basic knowledge of disability rights laws and experience in the field of independent living, disability rights and self-determination movements.
 Understanding of issues that people with disabilities is essential.
 Good communication skills needed.